marrow/mongo/guide/fields-basic.md

 ## ObjectId

 {% method -%}
-MongoDB utilizes a [compound datatype for default primary keys called an ObjectId](https://docs.mongodb.com/manual/reference/method/ObjectId/).
-Values generated through casting from dates or date-related types should never be utilized as a primary key, as they can not be gaurenteed to be unique, however they can be extremely useful for range querying.
+MongoDB utilizes a [compound datatype for default primary keys](https://docs.mongodb.com/manual/reference/method/ObjectId/).
+Values generated through casting from dates or date-related types should never be utilized as a primary key, as they can not be gaurenteed to be unique; however they can be extremely useful for range querying.

 It is frequently useful to assign this with an overridden MongoDB-side field name, to make accessing the primary key of top-level documents more Pythonic.
 Additionally, for top-level documents, one might as well assign an ID immediately upon document construction.
 They are normally constructed client-side by the PyMongo driver anyway.

-Subclasses may utilize `super()` to invoke standaard casting behaviour within overridden `to_native` and `to_foreign` methods.
+Subclasses may utilize `super()` to invoke standard casting behaviour within overridden `to_native` and `to_foreign` methods.

 {% sample lang="python" -%}
 ```python